FredHutch/svalbard-intro/src/slides/slide-1.md

 Consul relies on certificates to provide secure communication between nodes as well as providing an authentication backend for host or application authentication.

+???

+* A CA is required to ensure that specific _hosts_ can be authenticated.
+The wildcard cert provides no such assurances.
+* The cert needs to provide multiple DNS names and the IP address

 ---